Skip to main content

 If you are a full time student and are applying for, or have applied for student finance and would like to apply for a Disabled Students' Allowance (DSA) as well.

-In addition to DSA there are other sources of financial help available for disabled students.
+As well as DSA there are other sources of financial help available for disabled students.
 To find out more, visit Financial help for students with disabilities.

 Students with children or adult dependants